lblod/berichtencentrum-deliver-email-service/README.md

 # berichtencentrum-deliver-email-service

-Microservice that delivers messages as emails
+Microservice that delivers emails from a mail folder

 ## Installation